Tenacious-Qi/private-events/README.md

     - OR Signup and receive a welcome email.
     - Log back in as Foo Bar.
     - Invite the account you just used to sign up
+    - Message other members on the Members page or an event's page.
+(Event messages are unique to their respective events.)
     - Receive an invitation email.